ggaka6god/AppVeyorResearch/README.md

 ## Configuration:

 The key of AppVeyor is the file that you create when you finish the configuration.
 This file is called **appveyor.yml** and is the file that AppVeyor will read every time you do a commit.
 You can fill this file manually (Bad idea), or export it from AppVeyor once you have all set up (Great idea).
 Once you have this file, you only have to put it in the main folder of your repository, with the README and the licenses.

+Ok, this is the main page of our project.
+For now let's go to the settings tab.

 <img src="Assets/ss4.jpg" alt="hi" class="inline">